 In some situations default WooCommerce email validation is not good enough.
-If your clients often enter the wrong email address on the checkout page, you can try adding confirm email address field in the WooCommerce checkout page.
+Do your clients often enter the wrong email address on the checkout page?
+Then add the confirmation checkout field for the user email address verification for the WooCommerce checkout page.
 In this article, I’ll show you how to do this with the free plugin so that the customers can confirm the email address and your WooCommerce confirmation email reaches them safely!

-There is a simple solution for that, and it possible to achieve with our free plugin!
+There is a simple solution for that, and it is possible to achieve this with our free plugin!
 It’s Flexible Checkout Fields, and people love it.
-We have received a lot of positive feedback from users.
-Also, over 30,000 stores worldwide use this plugin on a daily basis!
+We have received a lot of positive feedback from users and over 80,000 stores worldwide use this plugin!

 - change fields' names,